 Hardware Firewall

 Sophos is one of the highest-ranking firewall solution options since the company offers both hardware and software firewalls.
-You can combine these two powerful firewall solutions with third-party antivirus for maximum protection against cyberattacks.
-This combination will automatically keep your system’s security definitions up to date, hence continuously protected.
-The firewall’s dashboard will show you, in detail, all gathered data, detected threats and the recommended action.
+You can combine these powerful firewall solutions with third-party antivirus for maximum protection against cyberattacks.
+This combination will automatically keep your system’s security definitions updated and continuously protected.
+The firewall’s dashboard will show you, in detail, all gathered data, detected threats, and the recommended action.

 Cisco Meraki